Losing My Life

 "Losing My Life" is a song by American rock band Falling in Reverse.
-It was released on June 26, 2018 through Epitaph Records.
+It was released on June 26, 2018, through Epitaph Records.
 The song is the continuation of the previous single "Losing My Mind".
-The song was re-released on April 8, 2019 as part of the Falling in Reverse EP Drugs.
+The song was re-released on April 8, 2019, as part of the Drugs EP.
+This is the last single to feature keyboardist, guitarist, and former bassist Zakk Sandler, and the only one to feature drummer Brandon "Rage" Richter.

 Promotion and release

 Following the release of the single "Losing My Mind", the band was expected to announce their upcoming fifth studio album following the release of their fourth studio album Coming Home.
-However after both singles were released, vocalist and bandleader Ronnie Radke announced that no albums would be released for a long time, for now they would only focus on releasing singles or EPs.
+However, after both singles were released, vocalist and bandleader Ronnie Radke announced that no albums would be released for a long time, and that they would only focus on releasing singles or EPs.

 The single was announced days before it was released, the preview video showed some scenes where the music video was recorded and moat a grave that marked the year 2033.
-Finally the single was released and the music video on YouTube reached a million views in just one week.
+The single was then released, with its music video on YouTube reaching one million views in just one week.
 Vocalist Ronnie Radke spoke about the song:

+The music video presents a new lineup in the band, bassist Zakk Sandler became the keyboardist and guitarist, Tyler Burgess was the new bassist who had already worked in the band as lead guitarist, replacing Christian Thompson on some tours.
+Additionally, the new members were Max Georgiev as lead guitarist, Georgiev had worked with bands like Escape the Fate, New Years Day, among others, and Brandon "Rage" Richter as the new drummer, Richter had previously worked with Motionless in White and A Skylit Drive.